avajs/ava/docs/recipes/watch-mode.md

 Dependency tracking works for required modules.
 Custom extensions and transpilers are supported, provided you loaded them using the [`--require` CLI flag] and not from inside your test file.
 Files accessed using the `fs` module are not tracked.

+## Watch mode and the `.only` modifier

+The `.only` modifier disables watch mode's dependency tracking algorithm.
+When a change is made, all `.only` tests will be rerun, regardless of whether the test depends on the changed file.

 ## Manually rerunning all tests

 You can quickly rerun all tests by typing <kbd>r</kbd> on the console, followed by <kbd>Enter</kbd>.